BA (Hons)

 Integration

-As an Extension Degree student you'll be integrated into the BA in Fine Art programme through mixed level group presentations and discussions.
+As an Extension Degree student you'll meet students on the BA Fine Art or BA Fine Art and History of Art programmes through mixed-level group sessions and discussions arranged by our Junior Fellow Graduates.
 They enable you to benefit from contact and shared activity with other students working across different levels.

 Critical Studies is assessed through submission of essays and collaborative presentations in the first two terms.